medwasfy/BO-APP/README.md

 2. Run `bower install` to install front-end dependencies.

-3. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running
+3. Run `mongod` in a separate bash terminal keep an instance of the MongoDB running

 4. Run `grunt serve` to start the development server.
 It should automatically open the client in your browser when ready.

 ## Build & development

-Run `grunt build` or `grunt` for building and `grunt serve` for preview.
+Run `grunt serve` to work in developpement mode.
+Run `grunt build` or `grunt` to build the app and serve a dist folder. will run the unit tests with karma config. make sure to check these files incase you need to change anything prior.

 ## Testing

-Running `npm test` will run the unit tests with karma.
+Running `npm test` will run the unit tests with karma config. make sure to check these files incase you need to change anything prior.

 ## Production
-Running `grunt serve:dist` previews the application in production mode
+Running `grunt serve:dist` previews the application in production mode and overwites the previous grunt build dist folder.